-Below is information on how to help a survivor of sexual violence.
+Below is information on how to help a friend who has experienced sexual violence.

 If an assault took place at any time, always remember to: